Thoughts on the works of the Venerable Bede regarding the doctrine of tongues.

 “…that while the hearers were of the diverse nations, each one according to their language coming from this one speech itself, which had been uttered by the Apostle, that it entered upon the hearer and seized the intellect.
 Except perhaps according to this, it seemed those who are hearing to be a greater miracle than those who speaking.”1

 The miracle of hearing was established from Rufinus’ Latin translation of the Nazianzus’ text.
 Nazianzus posited two theories on the miracle of Pentecost.
 One was the miracle of spontaneously speaking in foreign languages unknown by the speaker beforehand, and the other was one sound emitted and the audience hearing the sound in their own language.
 Rufinus’ text took some liberties and failed to communicate that Gregory preferred the miracle of speaking as the acceptable interpretation.
-He misunderstood the Greek and made two critical errors.
-Rufinus instead gave equal value to both positions and let the reader decide which one was right, which over time leaned towards the miracle of hearing.
+Rufinus instead gave equal value to both positions in his translation and let the reader decide which one was right.
+His copy leaned towards the miracle of hearing.
 Bede, upon reading of the Latin text, originally decided it was a miracle of hearing.

 Bede did not have strong skills in Greek and he, along with the majority of the Latin Church ecclesiasts, depended on Rufinus’ translation as a key text.